lanl/bueno-run-proxies/pennant/README.md

 $ bueno run -a none -p bueno_pennant.py

 # With containerized application
-$ bueno run -i ~/bueno-proxies-src/pennant/test-pennant.tar.gz -p
+$ bueno run -i ~/bueno-proxies-src/pennant/test-pennant.tar.gz -p bueno_pennant.py
-bueno_pennant.py
 ```

 After sucessful run script execution, the csv report of the timing results
 can be found within the new pennant folder alongside other collected metadata
 assets.
-Recording the Cycle, Cstop, Time Tstop and command used for each
+Recording the Cycle, Cstop, Time Tstop and terminal command used for
-iteration of the test.
+each iteration of the test.

 <br/>